ru4en/cs1fc16_algorithms/README.md

 ## Fibonacci

 Writing an algorithm to find and time Fibonacci sequences was the second task.
-Here I have 2 sets of styles that does the same task which is finding the nth Fibonacci number.
+Here I have two sets of styles that does the same task which is finding the nth Fibonacci number.

 I have used the `chrono` library to get the execution time for each style of the Fibonacci sequences.